 Here are my recommendations:

 - Queen’s Lane Coffee House – They claim to be the oldest coffee house that has continuously served coffee in Europe ever since 1654.
-Great place for a coffee, cakes, sandwiches or even traditional English food.

 6. Enjoy the view from Carfax Tower

 Carfax Tower is literally considered to be the very center of the city and it was part of a well-known Oxford Church named “St. Martin’s”.
 Nowadays, this historical tower is the only part of the church that still exists.
-The church was built in 1122, while the tower was added a bit later and the church itself was demolished in 1896 because they wanted to make space for traffic.

 NOTE: The staircase leading to the top has 99 steps and it is a bit narrow.

 PRICE: £3.
 You can check the up-to-date prices here.

 7. Admire rare plants at Oxford Botanic Garden

 I am a very big fan of botanical gardens and if you, too, are passionate about plants, trees and nature, I am sure you will love it there!
 I would say that the botanical garden is one of the places to visit in Oxford that definitely deserves your time!